lm-sys/lm-sys.github.io/blog/2023-07-18-leaderboard.md

 Since its launch three months ago, [Chatbot Arena](https://lmsys.org/blog/2023-05-03-arena/) has become a widely cited LLM evaluation platform that emphasizes large-scale, community-based, and interactive human evaluation.
 In that short time span, we collected around 53K votes from 19K unique IP addresses for 22 models.

-In this blog post, we are releasing
-- an updated leaderboard with more models
+In this blog post, we are releasing an updated leaderboard with more models and two datasets for human preferences related study:
-- **33K crowd-sourced conversations** with human preference annotations from Chatbot Arena
+- **33K crowd-sourced conversations** with human preference annotations from Chatbot Arena. ([link](https://huggingface.co/datasets/lmsys/chatbot_arena_conversations))
-- **3K expert-level human annotations** from MT-bench
+- **3K expert-level human annotations** from MT-bench. ([link](https://huggingface.co/datasets/lmsys/mt_bench_human_judgments))

-## An updated leaderboard
+## Updated Leaderboard

 We are hosting the latest leaderboard at [lmsys/chatbot-arena-leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard).
 Below is a screenshot.
 Since the last update, we added two 30B models: Vicuna-33B-v1.3 and MPT-30B-chat, both of which perform very well in the arena.

-We also tested the MT-bench scores for new models including Claude-2, WizardLM-13B-v1.1, XGen-7B-8K-Inst, and ChatGLM2-6B.
+We also tested the MT-bench scores (with GPT-4 evaluation) for new models including Claude-2, WizardLM-13B-v1.1, XGen-7B-8K-Inst, and ChatGLM2-6B.
 You are welcome to check out the interactive [lmsys/chatbot-arena-leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) to sort the models according to different metrics.

 <img src="/images/blog/leaderboard_week12/leaderboard.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>
 <p style="color:gray; text-align: center;">Figure 1.
 Chatbot Arena Leaderboard. </p>

-## 33K Chatbot Arena Conversation Data
+## Dataset 1: 33K Chatbot Arena Conversation Data
 Link: [lmsys/chatbot_arena_conversations](https://huggingface.co/datasets/lmsys/chatbot_arena_conversations)

 This dataset contains 33K cleaned conversations collected on Chatbot Arena from April to June 2023.
 Each sample includes two model names, their full conversation text, the user vote and anonymized user ID, a detected language tag, an OpenAI moderation API tag, an additional toxic tag, and a timestamp.